ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 The average case can be very useful if we know more about the data.
 For example, if we know that our input is *almost* sorted, then Insertion sort suddenly becomes a very efficient algorithm.
 Sorting lists that are already sorted may sound silly, but consider an application where one process occasionally sorts an array (perhaps to display it to a user), and another occasionally makes changes to specific values.
-If the expected number of changes made between sorting runs is close to zero, then Insertion sort is perhaps the best possible algorithm.
+If the expected number of changes made between sorting runs is very small, then Insertion sort is perhaps the best possible algorithm.